-- (i) Applicants must show they are interested in the objects and activities of the Society. - (ii) Applicants must show that they have been actively interested, or actively engaged in the science or practice of acoustics at a professional level for a total period of not less than 2 years. - (iii) Applicants must show that they have recognised educational gualifications. - (iv) Applicants are admitted to this grade although they are at the time of their election not actively engaged in the science or practice of acoustics if it is in the interest of the Society that they be elected.
+(iii) Applicants must show that they have recognised educational qualifications. - (iv) Applicants must show that they have been actively engaged in the science or practice of acoustics at a professional level for not less than 2 years.
+Gate MB Requirements for Admission to the grade Member - Applicants must show they are interested in the objects and activities of the Society. - (ii) Applicants must show that they have been actively interested, or actively engaged in the science or practice of acoustics at a professional level for a total period of not less than 2 years. - (iii) Applicants must show that they have recognised educational qualifications. - (iv) Applicants are admitted to this grade although they are at the time of their election not actively engaged in the science or practice of acoustics if it is in the interest of the Society that they be elected.
+Gate MC Requirements for Admission to the grade Member - (i) Applicants must show they are interested in the objects and activities of the Society. (ii) Applicants must show that at the time of their - election they are actively engaged in the science or practice of acoustics at a professional level. (iii) Applicants shall submit for examination a thesis on a topic agreed to by the Divisional Committee. - The thesis should be of final year undergraduate standard.

-Gate MC

-- Applicants must show they are interested in the objects and activities of the Society. - (ii) Applicants must show that at the time of their election they are actively engaged in the science or practice of acoustics at a professional level. - (iii) Applicants shall submit for examination a thesis on a topic agreed to by the Divisional Committee.
-The thesis should be of final year undergraduate standard. - (iv) Applicants must show that they have been actively engaged in the science or practice of acoustics at a professional level for not less than 4 years.
+(iv) Applicants must show that they have been actively - (iv) Applicants must show that they have been actively engaged in the science or practice of acoustics at a professional level for not less than 4 years.
+Gate MD Requirements for Admission to the grade Member (i) Applicants must show they are interested in the - objects and activities of the Society.